wendyverdonk93/docs/content/payment-methods/banks/ing-home-pay/payment-flow.md

 ---

-The table below shows a successful ING Home'Pay payment flow from start to finish.
+The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}